 Ironing is a chore.
 It’s time-consuming and can seem impossible to finish.
 However, the best steam iron will help you get to the bottom of the ironing pile in record time.
-Verum has compared 100s of irons to shortlist the best models available to buy, without spending a fortune.
+Verum has compared 100s of irons to shortlist the best models available to buy in 2021, without spending a fortune.

 How to choose the best steam iron

 It’s about smoothing out creases with minimum effort.
 The best iron must deliver plenty of steam, glide over fabric & be easy to use.
 These basic requirements are only made possible with the right specification.
 Continuous steam, steam shot, water tank capacity, soleplate, weight, cord length, limescale control & reliability are the eight key factors.

 To help you choose the best iron, Verum has scrutinised specifications & compared user feedback to recommend the best models available to buy, right now…

 Best Cheap Iron:

 If you want a cheap, reliable iron, then look no further than the Russell Hobbs Easy Store Pro.
 There are lots of models at the budget end of the market, but the majority are somewhat less than perfect.

 However, this model from Russell Hobbs ticks all the boxes and it’s incredibly good value.
 Rated at 2400 Watts, it delivers 45g of continuous steam and should that not be enough to budge the creases, a 145g shot can be fired to flatten anything proving more stubborn.

 What is the best lightweight iron?